mikealibo-create/ruby_on_rails_in_practice/README.md

 # RUBY ON RAILS IN PRACTICE

-This is a User Management Application
+User Management Application

+* This application performs CRUD operations
+* Styled in bootstrap
+* Insert some flash message
+* Used partial forms